 But what exactly are the different parts of a rose plant?
 Do rose leaves come with any benefits?
 What are the uses of red roses?

 Well, we have done some research, and in this article, we will discuss all of your burning questions.
 So, if you want to plant roses in your home garden, here are some of the vital things you need to know about.

 The Different Parts of a Rose Flower Plant

 The two primary parts of the Rose plant are the stamen and the pistil; the male and female components, respectively.

 Other parts include petals, leaves, and sepals.
 In this section, we will discuss these parts and sub-parts in detail.

 This is the male reproductive component of the rose it includes the filament and the anther.
 While the filament appears like a stalk and is attached to the plant’s base, the anther is the sticky part right above the stigma.

 Also known as the blooms, these petals usually consist of cellulose and a range of additional materials.
 The petals are the parts of the flower that are conspicuously colored to make the flowers attractive to insects!
 All of the petals of a flower are collectively termed the corolla.

-These are the green foliage right around the flower and their primary role is to safeguard the petals and the delicate buds.
+These are the green foliage around the flower, and their primary role is safeguarding the petals and the delicate buds.
 All of the sepals of a flower are collectively called calyx.

 Appearing like wings, you will find the stipules right at the base of the rose.
 They are known to safeguard the buds while also creating energy for the delicate plant.
 The upper part of the stipule is called the Auricle.